Four Benefits of Drinking Matcha

 2. Weight Loss.
 Matcha is an excellent source of dietary fiber (4.7g per tablespoon), and contains only 10 calories per serving.
 The thermogenic properties of matcha promote fat oxidation, resulting in a 25 percent increase of burning fat after exercise.
 Since matcha does not raise blood pressure, heart rate, or other bodily stress, it is an ideal supplemental weight loss beverage.

 3. Health.
 In addition to trace amounts of minerals and vitamins A, C, E, and K, matcha is best known for containing a high concentration of epigallocatechin gallate (EGCG), a powerful antioxidant that helps prevent cancer according to recent studies.
-Similar to brewed green tea, matcha helps lower cholesterol, blood sugar levels, blood pressure, and risk of diseases.
+Similar to brewed green tea, matcha helps lower cholesterol, blood sugar levels, blood pressure, and risk of cardiovascular diseases.

 4. Stress Relief and Mental Clarity.
 This is fairly obvious— who doesn’t enjoy a nice cup of tea to relax and unwind?
 Indeed, 12th century Buddhist monks considered matcha so essential to their meditation that they even incorporated the drink into a pre-meditation ritual.
 Matcha is rich in L-Theanine, an amino acid that helps the brain combat stress-induced beta waves with alpha waves, which promote relaxation and concentration.
 Although L-Theanine is present in both green and black tea, matcha contains five times more L-Theanine than either brewed beverage.